The Automated Harvest Report System (AHRS) is used for the mandatory reporting of ALL deer, turkey, light goose, coyote/fox and beaver/otter.

-There are two ways to report deer:
+There are two ways to report harvests:

 Hunters may report a deer without the Deer Management Unit and township information.
 However, Fish and Wildlife strongly requests that hunters make every effort to report this information as it is a valuable decision-making tool for developing deer management strategies and hunting season regulations.
 If this harvest information is determined after reporting a deer, please call the regional deer biologist listed below.